Real-World Light Field Image Super-Resolution via Degradation Modulation: Experiments

 \subsubsection{Real-World Degradation}

-To investigate the influence of the input kernel widths and noise levels to the SR performance under real-world degradations, we directly apply our LF-DAnet to the LFs captured by Lytro and Raytrix cameras, and traverse the input blur kernel width (from 0 to 3 with a step of 1) and the input noise level (from 0 to 60 with a step of 15).
-Since both the groundtruth HR images and their degradations are unavailable, we evaluate the performance of our method by visually comparing its SR results.
-Figure~\ref{fig:vary-blur-noise} shows the $4\times$ SR results achieved by our method with varied input degradations, from which we can obtain the following conclusions. \begin{itemize} \item A large input kernel width can enhance the local contrast and sharpens edges and textures, but an over-large kernel width will introduce ringing artifacts to the result images. \item A large input noise level can enhance the local smoothness and helps to alleviate the artifacts, but an over-large input noise level will make the result images blurring. \item Our LF-DAnet can achieve better SR performance on Lytro LFs by setting kernel width and noise level to 2 and 30, respectively, and can achieve better SR performance on Raytrix LFs by setting kernel width and noise level to 4 and 60, respectively. \end{itemize} Readers can further refer to our interactive online demo at \url{https://zhengyuliang24.github.io/LF-DAnet-Page} to view the influence of input degradations to the SR results.
+To investigate the influence of the input kernel widths and noise levels to the SR performance under real-world degradation, we directly apply our LF-DMnet to the LFs captured by Lytro and Raytrix cameras, and traverse the input blur kernel width (from 0 to 3 with a step of 1) and the input noise level (from 0 to 60 with a step of 15).
+Since both the groundtruth HR images and their degradation are unavailable, we evaluate the performance of our method by visually comparing its SR results.
+Figure~\ref{fig:vary-blur-noise} shows the $4\times$ SR results achieved by our method with varied input degradation, from which we can obtain the following conclusions. \begin{itemize} \item A large input kernel width can enhance the local contrast and sharpens edges and textures, but an over-large kernel width introduces ringing artifacts to the result images. \item A large input noise level can enhance the local smoothness and helps to alleviate the artifacts, but an over-large input noise level makes the result images blurring. \item Our LF-DMnet can achieve better SR performance on Lytro LFs by setting kernel width and noise level to 2 and 30, respectively, and can achieve better SR performance on Raytrix LFs by setting kernel width and noise level to 4 and 60, respectively. \end{itemize} Readers can further refer to our interactive online demo\footnote{\url{https://yingqianwang.github.io/LF-DMnet/}} to view the influence of input degradation to the SR results.